catseye/Tamsin/README.markdown

 to be expressed *compactly*.
 Golf your grammar!
 (Or write it like a decent human being, if you must.)

-The current released version of Tamsin is 0.5; the development version is 0.6-PRE.
+The current released version of Tamsin is 0.5-2017.0502.
 As indicated by the 0.x version number, it is a **work in progress**, with the usual caveat that things may change rapidly (and that version 0.6 might look completely different.)
 See [HISTORY](https://github.com/catseye/Tamsin/blob/master/HISTORY.markdown) for a list of major changes.